 Second, get some objective feedback on your LinkedIn profile.
 If it looks like you put it together in 20 minutes, fix it.
 It shouldn’t read like a resume—unless of course you’re looking for a job.
 Update your summary with some insights into how you actually deliver value to your customers.
 You could also add some information that might be of interest to people you’d like to impress—articles, presentations, etc.

 More and more commercial and Business Banking Relationship Managers and Branch Managers are taking advantage of social media tools to help them establish their expertise in the marketplace.
 If that's a priority for you personally or for your team, here are some things to keep in mind:

 1. If you’re not sure whether you're getting enough benefit from LinkedIn, get some coaching.
 You can sound out people whose opinion you value (which could include current clients and contacts in the legal and accounting world, as well as some of your most successful younger colleagues.)

 2. Don’t let bank policy stop you if you think LinkedIn will be useful to you.
 (Translation: You have a home email address, right?)

 3. LinkedIn doesn’t replace traditional networking strategies.
 You still have to press the flesh.

 4. Don’t expect miracles.
 It requires work.
 Your ROI will depend upon how well you invest your time.
 (And don’t get sucked into spending hours and hours on this and ignore #3.)

 5. Use it to research customers, prospects and COIs—and your competitors.
 You might be surprised what you learn.

-7. LinkedIn will keep evolving in ways that will make it more valuable to you.
-Whatever your LinkedIn strategy is today, be prepared to revisit it in 3 months.
+LinkedIn will keep evolving in ways that may make it more valuable to you.
+Whatever your LinkedIn strategy is today, be prepared to revisit it in 3 to 6 months.